NguyenHoangHieu22GIT2/Native_neovim_config/readme.md

 so I figure it out to just create my own configs watching [theprimeagen's video](https://www.youtube.com/watch?v=w7i4amO_zaE) of how to configure stuff in neovim from scratch.

 everything works fine, well the video is one year old so some of the configs don't really work but I managed to fix it, but the video still helped me a lot of understanding how to configure neovim myself.
-.

-everything works fine, well the video is one year old so some of the configs don't really work but I managed to fix it, but the video still helped me a lot of understanding how to configure neovim myself.

 one more thing, people say that using neovim is a waste of time because you have to maintain it when new update of plugins arrive.
 I say not quite true.